Blog

 Sometimes, unexpected changes affect project deliverables, timelines, or scope.
 Impromptu meetings are the perfect way to inform the team and adapt plans.

 • Example: A key supplier suddenly changes delivery timelines.
-The project manager calls a quick meeting to inform the team, adjust deadlines, and discuss alternatives.
+The project manager calls a quick session to inform the team, adjust deadlines, and discuss alternatives.

 • Why it matters: Real-time updates ensure everyone stays informed, reducing confusion and mistakes.